-Mexico says no unlimited asylum, Trump confirms safe third country plan
+Mexico says no unlimited asylum, Trump confirms 'safe third country' plan

 Currently the program operates in Tijuana, Mexicali and Ciudad Juarez.
 Close to 12,000 people have been returned to Mexico since January.

-In the deal reached a week ago, Mexico also agreed to a plan that could make it a “safe third country” in which asylum seekers would have to seek refuge instead of in the United States, if Mexico does not bring down immigration flows within 45 days through enforcement measures.
+In the deal reached a week ago, Mexico also agreed to a plan that could make it a “safe third country” in which asylum seekers would have to seek refuge instead of in the United States, if Mexico does not bring down immigration flows by mid-July through enforcement measures.

-Trump on Friday confirmed that the deal struck in return for not imposing threatened tariffs on Mexico included a plan for safe third country.
+Trump on Friday confirmed that the deal struck in return for not imposing threatened tariffs on Mexico included a plan to establish a “safe third country” agreement.

-Asked in a Fox News interview if the plan included the option if Mexico cannot stem the flow of Central American migrants headed for the United States, Trump said “It’s exactly right, and that’s what’s going to happen.”
+Asked in a Fox News interview if the plan included that option if Mexico cannot stem the flow of Central American migrants headed for the United States, Trump said “It’s exactly right, and that’s what’s going to happen.”

+Trump also named Tom Homan as “Border Czar.”
+Homan is a veteran of the U.S. Immigration and Customs Enforcement and served as the agency’s acting head during the first year of Trump’s presidency.
+He retired last year, after increasing arrests of non-criminal immigrants.

-Reporting by Frank Jack Daniel in Mexico City and Makini Brice and Susan Heavey in Washington; Editing by Nick Zieminski and Susan Thomas
+Reporting by Frank Jack Daniel in Mexico City and Makini Brice and Susan Heavey in Washington; Editing by Susan Thomas and Phil Berlowitz